Vegetarian Mushroom and Wild Rice Soup

 This vegetarian mushroom and wild rice soup met all of the above criteria.
 In fact, it kind of blew my soup-disliking taste buds away.
 And it’s a really good thing, seeing as how half the people from our soup group failed to show up.
 In other words, I was left with A WHOLE LOT of vegetarian mushroom and wild rice soup to eat myself.

 I did not complain once about having to eat this every day for lunch and a few times for dinner.
-(Which is kind of a miracle given how I normally feel about soup.)
+Perhaps I need to revise my stance on soup – or maybe it’s just that this mushroom and wild rice soup is so dang delicious.

 Here’s what makes this so good: an awesome mushroom mix.
 I picked up a blend of cremini, oyster, and shiitake mushrooms from the “mushroom guy” at our local farmer’s market and added in a package of white mushrooms from the grocery store.